 Are there Defenses to Assault in Massachusetts?

-Patrick Donovan is a former assistant district attorney who uses his experience to get the best possible outcome for each of his clients.
-Attorney Donovan has appeared in over fifty courts in Massachusetts.
-Attorney Donovan has represented many clients charged with assault.
+Patrick Donovan is a former assistant district attorney.
+He uses that experience to get the best possible outcome for each of his clients.
+Also, Attorney Donovan has appeared in over fifty courts in Massachusetts.

 Call the Law Office of Patrick T. Donovan today for your free consultation at 617 479-1800.